sequelize/umzug/README.md

 ## Logging strategies

 ### JSON
-Using the JSON logging strategy will create a JSON file which will contain an array with all the executed migrations.
+Using the `json` logging strategy will create a JSON file which will contain an array with all the executed migrations.
 You can specify the path to the file.
 The default for that is `migrator.json` in the working directory of the process.

 ### Sequelize
-Using the Sequelize logging stategy will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
+Using the `sequelize` logging stategy will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
 You will have to pass a configured instance of Sequelize.
 Optionally you can specify the table name.

 ### Legacy Sequelize
-Using the Legacy Sequelize logging strategy will create the obsolete `SequelizeMeta` table structure which contains information about executed migration runs which contains a `from` and a `to` column.
+Using the `legacy` logging strategy will create the obsolete `SequelizeMeta` table structure which contains information about executed migration runs which contains a `from` and a `to` column.
 You will have to pass a configured instance of Sequelize.
 Please note, that using this strategy is not recommended.

+### Custom
+TBD.
+Pass an object...

 ## Migrations
 Migrations are basically files that describe ways of executing and reverting tasks.
 In order to allow asynchronicity, tasks have return a Promise object which provides a `then` method.